 With salmon, it is much easier to stay healthy.
 Without the fuss of spending hours in the kitchen, this tasty, heart-healthy, and versatile Salmon curry in a hurry recipe is perfect to eat for lunch, dinner, or even brunch on Sunday.
-Make this easy peasy curry recipe under 30 minutes today.
+Make this easy peasy curry recipe in under 30 minutes today.

 Disclosure: This post may include affiliate links.
 This means if you make a purchase after clicking one of the links here, I may make some commission.
 But this will be at no extra cost to you.
 I only ever recommend things I trust and use myself (or have used).
 You can read my full disclaimer here.